DFHack/dfhack/docs/plugins/3dveins.rst

     3dveins

-New veins are generated using 3D Perlin noise in order to produce a layout that flows smoothly between z-levels.
+New veins are generated using natural-looking 3D Perlin noise in order to produce a layout that flows smoothly between z-levels.
 The vein distribution is based on the world seed, so running the command for the second time should produce no change.
 It is best to run it just once immediately after embark.

 This command is intended as only a cosmetic change, so it takes care to exactly preserve the mineral counts reported by ``prospect all``.
 The amounts of layer